 Andover Newton Seminary’s Name and Logo

-A new name harkens us back to the past and calls us forward into the future.
+An institutional name that harkens back to the past and calls us forward into the future…

 The new name marks a shift that underscores the changing nature of this community, while allowing Andover Newton to retain both mission and name recognition.
 For students who graduated in the late 20th and early 21st centuries, this may feel like a dramatic change.
 And yet, as we reflect on both the nature of 21st century theological education and our history as an academic institution founded with the intent to train Christian clergy, this new name isn’t so new after all.
 It grows organically from the germination of faithful reflection, memory of a multifaceted history, and acknowledgment of a new context.